kiba/Writings/tfh/chp1_hell_month.md

-nSun Ko stood in a crowd of recruits, mostly consisting of boys like him, fifteen years old conscript.
+Sun Ko stood in a crowd of recruits, mostly consisting of boys like him, fifteen years old conscript.
 They were belted by heavy rain, but they stood still to discipline.

 It was a fitting start to Hell Month, the most dreadful chapter in a man's life.
 Regular old boot camp stripped down a boy and trained him into a soldier, a member of the military.